monigarr/KSV_JSON_AE_2025/README.md

 ### Future Additions:
 - **Integration with Adobe Firefly API**: Planned future enhancement to dynamically populate compositions using Adobe Firefly API for interactive elements.
+- **Transparent Main Image Backgrounds**: will look nicer with more advanced movement animations.
+- **More Advanced Movement Animations**: polished abstract movement animations that compliment visual cues and brief logo or mascat reveal.

 ### Rendering with Adobe Media Encoder (AME) Notes
 The script uses Adobe Media Encoder (AME) indirectly through Adobe After Effects for rendering.
 How it functions: